andymeneely/squib/README.md

 * The YARD-generated API documentation [for the latest Squib gem](http://rubydoc.info/gems/squib/) is a method-by-method reference.
 The `Deck` class is the main class to look at.
 If you are following Squib master, see [the latest version](http://rubydoc.info/github/andymeneely/squib)
 * The `samples` directory in the [source repository](https://github.com/andymeneely/squib) has lots of examples.
 To run them, you will need to clone the repository and run them with Squib installed.
-* Junk Land (link TBD) is my own creation that's uses Squib for both black-and-white print-and-play and full color.
+* [Junk Land](https://github.com/andymeneely/junk-land) is my own creation that's uses Squib for both black-and-white print-and-play and full color.

 ## Viewing this README